askui/askui/docs/docs/general/06-Tutorials/shop-demo.md

 });
 ```

-To run this code use the `npx jest test/my-first-askui-test-suite.test.ts --config ./test/jest.config.ts ` command.
+To run this code use the `npm run askui` command.